sigoden/upt/README.md

 Upt provides a unified command interface to manage packages for any operating system.

-Upt relies on the platform's package management tool to perform the task, it is more like an alias.
+Upt relies on the platform's package management tool to perform the task, it's more like a wrapper or adaptive alias.

 ## Install

 **Use Cargo**

-Upt is written in the rust you can install it using [cargo](https://doc.rust-lang.org/stable/cargo/).
+Upt is written in the rust so you can install it using [cargo](https://doc.rust-lang.org/stable/cargo/).

 ```sh
 cargo install upt